-- Remove the sausage form the casings.
+- Remove the sausage from the casings.
 Crumble it into a large, oven-safe pan (preferably cast iron) set over medium-high heat.
-Cook, stirring occasionally, until the sausage is golden brown and cooked through – about 8 minutes.
+Cook, stirring occasionally until the sausage is golden brown and cooked through – about 8 minutes.
 Transfer the sausage to a plate.

 - Return the pan to the stove and reduce the heat to medium.
 Add the onion and garlic; cook 1-2 minutes.
 Add the potatoes, poblano, and red pepper; cook until the potatoes are browned and crispy – about 10 minutes.
 Stir in the eggplant, mushrooms, and water.
 Cook for 10 minutes, or until the water is evaporated and the vegetables are cooked soft.
 Stir in the kale.

 - Crack the eggs onto the hash (At this point, you can divide the hash between six ramekins to make individual portions.)
 Bake 10-12 minutes, or until the whites are completely set.

 I created this recipe for my client, Jones Dairy Farm.
 All opinions are my own.
 Thank you for supporting the companies that help keep me inspired in the kitchen!